home-assistant/home-assistant.io/source/_integrations/spotify.markdown

 7. Before we can start configuring Home Assistant, we need to grab the application credentials Home Assistant needs.

-  Click on the **View client secret** button to reveal the client secret.
+  Select on the **View client secret** button to reveal the client secret.

   ![Show the client secret of the Spotify Application](/images/integrations/spotify/show-client-secret.png)